akshaykmr/glancemetrics/README.md

 ## Run with docker

+To monitor a log file with path `/data/access.log`:

 `docker run akshaykmr/glancemetrics -f /data/access.log`

 You'll need to mount the directory of log file, else docker won't be able to see it.
 For eg. if log file is `/tmp/access.log` then mount `/tmp` dir in docker run command.
 Here's how  `docker run -it -v /tmp:/data akshaykmr/glancemetrics -f /data/access.log` .
 Your app should be running!

 > Note: UI updates every 2 seconds by default, it'll show the insights for past 10 seconds.
 Everything is configurable for your needs though.